-We first evaluate dDedup's compression ratio and index memory usage and compare them to trad-dedup and Snappy [9], MongoDB's default block-level compressor.
+We first evaluate dbDedup's compression ratio and index memory usage and compare them to trad-dedup and Snappy [9], MongoDB's default block-level compressor.
 For each dataset, we load the records into the DBMS as fast as possible and measure the resulting storage sizes, the amount of data transferred over the network, and the index memory usage.

-Fig. 9 shows the results for five configurations: (1) dDedup with chunks of 1 KB or 64 bytes, (2) trad-dedup with chunks of 4 KB or 64 bytes, and (3) Snappy.
+Fig. 10 shows the results for five configurations: (1) dbDedup with chunks of 1 KB or 64 bytes, (2) trad-dedup with chunks of 4 KB or 64 bytes, and (3) Snappy.
 The pink (left) bar shows storage compression ratio, indicating the contribution of dedup alone and compression after dedup.
 The compression ratio is defined as original data size divided by compressed data size, so a value of one means no compression achieved.
-The network transfer compression ratio is within 5% of that for storage, in all cases.
 The blue (right) bar shows index memory usage.
-The small source record cache (32 MB, used by both dDedup and trad-dedup) and lossy write-back cache (8 MB, used by dDedup only) are not shown.
+The small source record cache (32 MB, used by both dbDedup and trad-dedup) and lossy write-back cache (8 MB, used by dbDedup only) are not shown.

-The benefits are largest for Wikipedia (Fig. 9a).
-With a chunk size of 1 KB, dDedup reduces data storage by $26 \times (41 \times \text{combined with Snappy})$ using 36 MB index memory.
+The benefits are largest for Wikipedia (Fig. 10a).
+With a chunk size of 1 KB, dbDedup reduces data storage by $26 \times (41 \times \text{com-}$ bined with Snappy) using 36 MB index memory.
 Decreasing the chunk size to 64 B increases compression ratio to $37 \times (61 \times)$ using only 45 MB index memory.
-Decreasing chunk size for dDedup does not increase index memory usage much, because dDedup indexes at most K entries per record, regardless of chunk size.
-In contrast, while trad-dedup's compression ratio increases from $2.3 \times (3.7 \times)$ to $15 \times (24 \times)$ when using a chunk size of 64 B instead of 4 KB, its index memory grows from 80 MB to 780 MB, making it impractical for operational DBMSs.
+Decreasing chunk size for dbDedup does not increase index memory usage much, because dbDedup indexes at most K entries per record, regardless of chunk size.
+In contrast, while trad-dedup's compression ratio increases from $2.3 \times$ $(3.7\times)$ to $15\times(24\times)$ when using a chunk size of 64 B instead of 4 KB, its index memory grows from 80 MB to 780 MB, making it impractical for operational DBMSs.
 This is because trad-dedup indexes every unique chunk hash, leading to almost linear increase of index overhead as chunk size decreases, and also because it must use much larger index keys (20-byte SHA-1 hash vs. 2-byte checksum) since collisions would result in data corruption.
-Consuming 40% less index memory, dDedup with 64 B chunk size achieves a compression ratio $16 \times$ higher than trad-dedup with its typical 4 KB chunk size.
+Consuming 40% less index memory, dbDedup with 64 B chunk size achieves a compression ratio 16× higher than trad-dedup with its typical 4 KB chunk size.
 Snappy compresses the dataset by only $1.6 \times$ , because it can not eliminate the duplication caused by application-level versioning, but requires no index memory.
 It provides the same $1.6 \times$ compression when applied to the deduped data.

-For the other datasets, the absolute benefits are smaller, but the primary observations are similar: dDedup provides higher compression ratio with lower memory usage than trad-dedup, and Snappy's compression benefits $(1.6-2.3\times)$ complement deduplication.
-For the Enron dataset (Fig. 9b), dDedup reduces storage by $3.0\times(5.8\times)$ , which is consistent with results we obtained from experiments with data from a cloud deployment of Microsoft Exchange servers containing PBs of real user email data.
-The two forum datasets (Figs. 9c and 9d) do not exhibit as much duplication as the Wikipedia or email datasets, because users do not quote or edit comments as frequently as Wikipedia revisions or email forwards/replies.
-Even so, we still observe that dDedup reduces storage by $1.3-1.8\times(3-3.5\times)$ .
-Because we were only able to crawl the latest posts in the Message Boards dataset, dDedup's compression ratio is conservative, not including the benefits from delta compressing users' revisions to their own posts.
+For the other datasets, the absolute benefits are smaller, but the primary observations are similar: dbDedup provides higher compression ratio with lower memory usage than trad-dedup, and Snappy's compression benefits $(1.6-2.3\times)$ complement deduplication.
+For the Enron dataset (Fig. 10b), dbDedup reduces storage by $3.0\times(5.8\times)$ , which is consistent with results we obtained from experiments with data from a cloud deployment of Microsoft Exchange servers containing PBs of real user email data.
+The two forum datasets (Figs. 10c and 10d) do not exhibit as much duplica-